Floda and Nääs – historic destinations which tick all the boxes

-In the area around Lake Sävelången.
-You’ll find fantastic food in rustically renovated industrial heritage sites, trendy shops, Sweden’s largest golf course and one of the best preserved 19th century castles, and fun family friendly destinations.
-Floda and Nääs are situated along the E20 motorway and the Western Main Line railway, thirty kilometres north east of Gothenburg.
+Floda and Nääs are situated in the area around Lake Sävelången.
+You’ll find fantastic food in a rustic former mill, trendy shops, Sweden’s largest golf club, one of the best preserved 19th century castles in Scandinavia and fun attractions for families.
+Floda and Nääs are along the E20 motorway and the western main line, thirty kilometres north of Gothenburg.

 Photographer: Nicke Johansson

 Visiting Nääs Castle is like stepping back into the 1800s.
 Since 1898, when the castle’s last private owner died, nothing has changed.
 The tea cups are still laid on the table and the beds are always made up.
 A guided tour of the castle lasts around 50 minutes.

 But its not just the interior of the castle that’s worth a visit.
 The estate is set in beautiful natural surroundings, with lovely walks in the castle park (with giant ‘angel swings’ hanging in the stately oaks), swimming areas, a riding school and great fishing opportunities.
 There’s also a craft gallery here and a large choice of courses in among other things, arts and crafts, gardening and music.

 The Slöjd & Byggnadsvård (building conservation) shop can be found just before you pass the bridge over Lake Sävelången, on the way up to the castle.
 It’s hard to find a more welcoming store than this one!
 It’s a great place to find home renovation inspiration.